The Logos: The Meletic Testament (Chapter 9 The Message)

 90. A stranger asked—What is Meleticism?
 Asterion replied—It is the truth that reveals your own truth.

-91. The message taught that the truth and thought are siblings of one another, who dwell each other.
+91. The message taught that the truth and thought are siblings of one another, who dwell with each other, as a reminder that humans are indeed capable of doing for themselves than to seeks gods.

-92. A teacher removed the answers from his scrolls and wrote instead—Let them find their own.
+92. A teacher removed the answers from his scrolls and wrote instead—Let them find their own if they are to learn.

 93. The best teaching is the one that disappears when the student begins to think—Asterion revealed.